Enabling discovery of gravitationally lensed explosive transients: a new method to build an all-sky watch-list of groups and clusters of galaxies: Introduction

-The first resolved and spectroscopically confirmed strongly lensed transient (dubbed SN Refsdal) was discovered by \citet{Kelly15} during Hubble observations of galaxy cluster MACS\,J1149.6$+$2223, in which one of the cluster members had lensed a Type II SN (hosted in a background galaxy at $z=1.49$, \citealt{Smith2009}) into a four-image Einstein cross configuration.
-The modelling of this cluster as a lens provided strong evidence for the existence of two additional images of SN Refsdal -- one that should have appeared about 10 years prior to this discovery, and one predicted to appear up to around two years in the future.
-This future image was indeed detected in concordance with these forecasts about a year later \citep{Kelly16}.
-The second resolved and confirmed multiply-imaged SN discovered, iPTF16geu, was of particular interest firstly because it was discovered within the data stream sourced from a wide-field survey, and secondly for its classification as a Type Ia.
-SN Ia have standardisable luminosities, meaning it was possible to more precisely estimate the associated lensing magnification.
-However, as the lens was an isolated low-mass galaxy, the time delays between the detected images were too short to be directly measured and thus precise inference of cosmological parameters could not be made.
-In contrast, a further candidate multiply imaged SN, AT2016jka \citep[or SN Requiem,][]{Rodney21}, has a much longer predicted time delay of $\sim$ 20 years between its first and final image.
-This means a value of $H_0$ determined from this system has the potential be significantly more precise, because the precision of the Hubble constant measurement is dependent on the \textit{fractional} precision of the time delay measurement.
-In addition to these, many singly-imaged -- but gravitationally magnified -- lensed SNe have also been reported in the literature \citep{Goobar09SinglImgSN,Amanullah11SinglImgSN,clashSingleImgSN,Rodney15SingImgSN,Rubin18SinglImgSN}.
-Detections of these objects still benefit from lens magnification (albeit a smaller amount than in multiply-imaged scenarios) and can still be used to help constrain models of their lens, however single images do not enable measurements of cosmological parameters.
+The first resolved and spectroscopically confirmed strongly lensed transient (dubbed SN Refsdal) was discovered by \citet{Kelly15} during Hubble observations of galaxy cluster MACS\,J1149.6$+$2223, in which one of the cluster members had lensed a Type-II SN (hosted in a background galaxy at $z=1.49$, \citealt{Smith2009}) into a four-image Einstein cross configuration.
+The modelling of this cluster as a lens provided strong evidence for the existence of two additional images of SN Refsdal -- one that should have appeared about 10 years prior to this discovery, and one predicted to appear up to around two years in the future \citep{Treu16,Jauzac16}.
+This future image was indeed detected in concordance with these forecasts about a year later \citep{Kelly16}, enabling measurements of the Hubble constant by several groups \citep{Vega-Ferrero18,Grillo20}.